derek-dchu/awesome-note/java-ee.md

 | JPDA | Java Platform Debugger Architecture |

+## Web Service vs Web Application
+* Web Service: produce data that can be consume by web application.
+Web Service can communicate with each other.
+It faces to server.
+* Web Application: consume data from web server and interact with users.
+It faces to user.

+### Web Service Description Language (WSDL)
+Define a contract associated with a web service that used by other web services to communicate with it.

+* Like an interface between different Java modules.

 ## Java EE Application Model
 JEE uses a distributed multitiered application model for enterprise applications.
 Generally, it can be divided into tiers in following list:
   1. Client-tier components run on the client machine.
 (Web Pages)